bwplotka/my/web/content/posts/blogpost.md

 Thanks for reading!

-(This a small lesson to not be excited and to not trust fully everyone (: )
+(This a small lesson to not get excited too fast and to not trust fully everyone immediately 🤗 )